ChicagoHAI/HypoBench/index.md

 permalink: /
 ---

-# HypoBench: Towards Systematic and Principled Benchmarking for Hypothesis Generation

 HypoBench is a systematic and principled benchmark designed to evaluate the hypothesis generation capabilities of AI systems, particularly Large Language Models (LLMs).

 ## What is HypoBench?